Skip to Site Header Skip to Main Content Skip to Footer

 Have you ever wondered why some people seem to sleep cooler than you?
 It might be partly due to their body type.
 People with more muscle tend to burn more calories, even while sleeping, making them feel warmer.

-They might also have a higher basal metabolic rate, which generates more heat.
+They might also have a higher basal metabolic rate, a higher core body temperature which generates more heat.
 On the other hand, fat tissue acts like insulation, trapping body heat—not ideal for those who already tend to sleep hot.

 Studies suggest that people who weigh more may be more susceptible to heat and may prefer lower temperatures.
 [7]